SWG offers a 12-Credit NY State Approved Graduate-level Certification Program: Reproductive & Maternal Wellbeing

-FOCUS ON MOTHERS.
-The Reproductive & Maternal Well-Being Focus is a natural extension of the Maternal Psychology Laboratory and the Sexuality Women & Gender Project (SWG)’s mission to create an educated workforce able to address the much-needed and complex questions arising from the changing procreative lives of 21st century women and families locally and globally.
-This sub-specialization provides training in this burgeoning field by:
+The Reproductive & Maternal Well-Being focus of the certificate is part of our mission to create an educated workforce able to address the much-needed and complex questions arising from the changing procreative lives of 21st century women and families locally and globally.

 Few areas in psychology have developed as slowly as research and theory about mothers.
 The purpose of this course is to explore matrescence: the biological, psychological, social, cultural, and spiritual factors that influence women’s well-being as they transition to motherhood.
 Theories of maternal development from conception through pregnancy, the postpartum period, and beyond - inclusive of adoption, surrogacy, and various forms of family building - will be critically examined and applications for practice discussed.
 Readings include empirical, descriptive, theoretical, literary and popular readings.
 Topics covered include: preconception care, motivation/timing of family planning, infertility, psychological stages of pregnancy, decision making in birthing and feeding practices, maternal “instinct” and trends in parenting styles, maternal distress and of diagnostic criteria, work/life balance and social support, global and anthropological perspectives, and positive psychology/spiritual reconceptualizations of maternal experience among others.
 Project-based learning includes fieldwork and research with participating organizations and individual experts.